13: Insight Inc.

 Share on socials

 So, after writing the script, my colleague might add: “The only requirement for the first ten seconds of the video is to get the viewer to watch the next ten seconds.”
-Another might add: “Always start with a problem the viewer cares about.”

 So, when I reach that same step in my workflow, those insights automatically appear.
 No messaging Dave to ask him how he does it.
 No asking ChatGPT for advice.
 No hunting around on the shared drive for that cheat sheet you downloaded last year.